 Todd Daniel Snider is an American singer-songwriter with a musical style that combines Americana, alt-country, and folk.
 Snider has said, "I was trying to come up with the best ... most open-hearted ... well-thought-out lyrics I could come up with.
 I wanted every song to be sad and funny simultaneously, vulnerable and entertaining, personal and universal.
 I wanted every song to be as uniquely written as possible, and then I wanted to perform them in a studio loose and rugged and hopefully as uniquely as possible.
 I hope to be hard to describe and/or new ...
 I'm not saying I am.
 I'm just saying that's the hope."

-Lundin Kudo Artist and ceramist who studied art in Miguel Ballesta in Seville, Spain, from 1959-60, and received a bachelor of fine arts degree from the University of Michigan in 1969.
+Lundin Kudo was an artist and ceramist who studied art in Miguel Ballesta in Seville, Spain, from 1959-60, and received a Bachelor of Fine Arts degree from the University of Michigan in 1969.
 Her work has been featured in numerous galleries in Florida and throughout the United States.
-It can be found in private collections across North America, the Caribbean, Europe, and Japan.'
+It can be found in private collections across North America, the Caribbean, Europe, and Japan.

 OUR PLATE MAKERS